- What to

 - About NZ

 - Hot Deals

 Dunedin Eat and Drink - What to See & Do.
-If you are looking for comprehensive travel information for Dunedin Eat and Drink including Café, Licensed Restaurant, Restaurant and Takeaway, you will find it here on AA Travel.
+If you are looking for comprehensive travel information for Dunedin Eat and Drink including Café, Licensed Restaurant, Other Eat and Drink, Restaurant and Takeaway, you will find it here on AA Travel.

 Eating out can be one of the highlights of a holiday in Dunedin.
 You can expect to find wonderful examples of edible excellence throughout the country, and the high standard of food offered by cafes and restaurants can be attributed to an unlimited supply of fresh, quality ingredients.
 The cuisine style known as Pacific Rim is New Zealand's point of difference.
 Pacific Rim blends the flavours of South East Asia, the Pacific and Japan.
 Seafood, the traditional Maori hangi (an earth oven), fresh fruit and locally produced venison and beef are just a selection of the must-try cuisine on offer.
 Combine this with world-class locally made wines and you have a memorable dining experience.